backstage/backstage/docs/frontend-system/architecture/25-extension-overrides.md

 ## Overriding configuration schema

-Overriding the configuration schema works very similar to overriding the declared inputs.
+Overriding the configuration schema works very similarly to overriding the declared inputs.
 You can define new configuration fields that will be merged with the existing ones, but you can not re-declare existing fields.
 The following example shows how to override an extension and add a new configuration field:

 ```tsx
 const exampleExtension = createExtension({